Akhtar Abdur Rahman: Wealth

-In one of the New York Times investigations, General Akhtar Abdur Rahman, as the head of Pakistani intelligence agency, helped funnel billions of dollars in cash and other aid from the United States and other countries for the Mujahedeen in Afghanistan, to support their fight against the Soviet Union.
-The same report mentioned that a Credit Suisse account was opened in 1985, in the name of three of General Abdur Rahman's sons.
+Rahman, as the head of Pakistani intelligence agency, helped funnel billions of dollars in cash and other aid from the U.S. and other countries for the Afghan mujahedeen, to support their fight against the Soviet Union.
+A Credit Suisse account was opened in 1985, in the name of three of Rahman's sons.
 Years later, the account would grow to hold $3.7 million, as what the leaked records show.
-According to the paper, two of the general's sons, Akbar Akhtar Khan, the oldest of General Akhtar's children, and Haroon Akhtar Khan, did not respond to the requests for comment on the reporting project.
+Akbar Akhtar Khan and Haroon Akhtar Khan, did not respond to the requests for comment on the reporting project.
 In a text message, Ghazi Akhtar Khan, the youngest of the Akhtar brothers, said the information about the accounts was "not correct," adding, "The content is conjectural."
-The claims remain unproven.